dhellmann/pymotw/PyMOTW/inspect/index.rst

 Class Hierarchies
 =================

-inspect includes 2 methods for working directly with class hierarchies.
-The first, getclasstree(), creates a tree-like data structure using nested lists and tuples based on the classes it is given and their base classes.
+:mod:`inspect` includes 2 methods for working directly with class hierarchies.
+The first, ``getclasstree()``, creates a tree-like data structure using nested lists and tuples based on the classes it is given and their base classes.
 Each element in the list returned is either a tuple with a class and its base classes, or another list containing tuples for subclasses.

+.. .. digraph:: class_hierarchy

+..
+"A";
+..
+"B" -> "A";
+..
+"C" -> "B";
+..
+"D" -> "C";
+..
+"D" -> "A";

 .. include:: inspect_getclasstree.py
     :literal: